Skip to content

 Talk to your lead developers.
 Ask them: "Which projects had you scratching your head?
 Where did standard approaches fail?"
 Those are your qualifying projects.

 Then, work with an accountant who understands both R&D tax credits and the agency world.
-As ICAEW qualified accountants, we've helped agencies claim over £2M in R&D tax credits.
+Working exclusively with agency founders, we've helped agencies claim over £2M in R&D tax credits.
 We know how to structure claims that HMRC accepts.

 If you're unsure whether a specific project qualifies, get in touch.
 We'll review it with you.
 The initial conversation costs nothing, and it might uncover thousands in relief you didn't know existed.